luufqa/luufqa/README.md

 ## A few facts

 - Sole QA Engineer for 10+ enterprise web services
-- Built 300+ UI, API, and E2E automated tests with Python and Playwright
 - Experienced in release validation and deployment through CI pipelines
+- Has implemented UI/API and E2E test automation using Python and Playwright and explores practical approaches to using artificial intelligence to support testing.

 ## Links